 Write content that answers conversational queries.
 Think about how people actually speak.

-Schema Markup Is More Important Than Ever
+Why Is Schema Markup More Important Than Ever?

 AI tools rely heavily on structured data to understand your content.
 Schema markup is like giving AI a cheat sheet about what your page contains.